-Table 4-2 Cisco Phone Device Specific TAPI functions
+Table 4-2 Cisco Phone Device-Specific TAPI functions

 Cisco Functions Synopsis CCiscoPhoneDevSpecific The CCiscoPhoneDevSpecific class is the parent class to the following classes.
 CCiscoPhoneDevSpecificDataPassThrough Allows application to send the Device Specific XSI data through CTI.
-CCiscoPhoneDevSpecificAcquire Allows application to acquire any CTI Controllable device that can be later opened in superprovider mode.
-CCiscoPhoneDevSpecificDeacquire Allows application to de-acquire a CTI Controllable device that was explicitly acquired.
+CCiscoPhoneDevSpecificAcquire Allows application to acquire any CTI-controllable device that can be opened later in superprovider mode.
+CCiscoPhoneDevSpecificDeacquire Allows application to deacquire a CTI-controllable device that was explicitly acquired.
 CCiscoPhoneDevSpecificGetRTPSnapshot Allows application to request secure RTP indicator for calls on the device.